-Let’s look at an example where legacy systems no longer serve the business’ needs at an optimal level.
+Let’s look at an example where legacy server no longer serve the business’ needs at an optimal level.
 Developers once leveraged Visual Basic (VB) to build business applications for sales, marketing, accounting or payroll.
 Systems built with VB might still serve a purpose within the business, but they are clunky to use, full of vulnerabilities, and you cannot leverage them in conjunction with modern business apps.

 Security issues can arise from the disadvantages of legacy systems

 As legacy systems age out or become outdated, it is near impossible to continue securing them.
 Legacy systems cannot meet the latest security standards, so they pose a cyber security threat to your business.

 - Legacy systems may not receive security patching updates, leaving them vulnerable to outside intrusions that disrupt the system’s performance.

 - Your in-house developers or experts have moved on or retired and can no longer provide security support for your legacy systems.

 - They no longer receive support from the original developer or manufacturer, meaning that any vulnerabilities remain exposed.

 Cyber criminals can exploit these vulnerabilities and attack legacy devices, enabling them to access your private information.
 Many legacy systems run an outdated version of the software, so they become easy targets for hackers seeking valuable data.